seancorfield/vscode-calva-setup/README.md

 ## Installation

 You can either clone this repo into a temporary directory and then copy either or both of `.json` files into your VS Code user configuration directory (overwriting the default `keybindings.json` and `settings.json` files), or you can manually update your files with whatever bits of my files you like.

+In addition, there are some Joyride scripts (in `joyride/scripts`) that you can copy into either your user or workspace Joyride `scripts` folder as desired.
+See the **Joyride** section below for details.

 On a Mac, the VS Code user configuration directory is as shown below: